Khuit II: Biography

 Khuit may have been the first prominent royal wife from the reign of Teti.
 If so, her position would later be taken over by Iput.

 Khuit may have been the mother of King Userkare (according to Jánosi and Callender), but this is not at all certain and some would have a queen named Khentkaus IV as the mother of Userkare.
-Khuit was a mother of Tetiankhkem, whilst Khuit's daughter could be Seshseshet Sheshit.
+Khuit was the mother of Tetiankhkem, whilst Khuit's daughter could have been Seshseshet Sheshit.

-According to her monuments Khuit held the titles:
+According to her monuments, Khuit held the titles: